flux-framework/Tutorials/2023-RADIUSS-AWS/JupyterNotebook/README.md

 kubectl apply -f aws/cluster-autoscaler-autodiscover.yaml
 ```

-If you want to use a different storage class than the default (`gp2`), you also need to create the new storage class (`io1` here) and set it as the default sc:
+If you want to use a different storage class than the default (`gp2`), you also need to create the new storage class (`gp3` here) and set it as the default storage class:

 ```bash
 kubectl apply -f aws/storageclass.yaml